DreanorGTA5Mods/StationaryRadar/README.md

 ## Installation

-Set your database host, schema, user and password
+Edit the server.lua and set your database host, schema, user and password
 ```lua
 MySQL:open("localhost", "gta", "root", "1234")
 ```